lightning/bolts/02-peer-protocol.md

   - MUST estimate a timeout deadline for each HTLC it offers.
   - MUST NOT offer an HTLC with a timeout deadline before its `cltv_expiry`.
-  - if an HTLC which it offered is in either node's current commitment transaction is past this timeout deadline:
+  - if an HTLC which it offered is in either node's current commitment transaction, AND is past this timeout deadline:
     - MUST fail the channel.

 A fulfilling node:
   - for each HTLC it is attempting to fulfill:
     - MUST estimate a fulfillment deadline.
   - MUST fail (and not forward) an HTLC whose fulfillment deadline is already past.
-  - if a HTLC it has fulfilled is in either node's current commitment transaction and is past this fulfillment deadline:
+  - if an HTLC it has fulfilled is in either node's current commitment transaction, AND is past this fulfillment deadline:
     - MUST fail the connection.

 ### Adding an HTLC: `update_add_htlc`

-Either node can send `update_add_htlc` to offer a HTLC to the other, which is redeemable in return for a payment preimage.
+Either node can send `update_add_htlc` to offer an HTLC to the other, which is redeemable in return for a payment preimage.
 Amounts are in millisatoshi, though on-chain enforcement is only possible for whole satoshi amounts greater than the dust limit (in commitment transactions these are rounded down as